Create a Website Account - Manage notification subscriptions, save form progress and more.

 You may contact the Parks Department at 605-677-7082; park shelter reservations and use are free of charge.

 Retrieve the City Tree Guide (PDF) or call 605-677-7082 for more information.

 Camping spots are free for the first three days or two nights and are on a first come first serve basis.
-After the third day camping is $5 per night.
-Payments are accepted at the Vermillion Recreation Office or can be placed in the drop box on site.

 For Mosquito control information, please contact a Parks Technician at 605-677-7082.
 Visit our Mosquito Control page to read more.

 Due to the limited number of boxes available for rental, this program is intended for short-term needs.
 Example: While awaiting placement in a assisted living community or recovering from a medical procedure or recent hospital stay.
 A Knox-Box can be rented for up to 8 weeks.
 Extensions or reapplications are dependent upon availability and Fire Chief’s discretion.
 For more information, please contact the Fire Department at 605-677-7098.